Zelów: History

-Around 2,000 Jews lived in Zelów before the Second World War.
-When the Germans invaded Poland in September 1939, they began to rob and terrorize the Jewish population.
+When the Germans invaded Poland at the start of World War II in September 1939, they began to rob and terrorize the Jewish population.
 Some Jews fled the town in 1939, but the Jewish population increased when the Germans resettled hundreds from nearby towns in Zelów.
-The ghetto population rose to more than 6000 by early 1941.
+The ghetto population rose to more than 6,000 by early 1941.
 During this early stage of the war, local ethnic Germans were often brutal to the Jews, but some Poles and local Czechs were more sympathetic, even providing some food.
 Similarly, the German wholesale company Karl Lieb provided food vouchers to the local Jewish population.
 The Germans imprisoned several Polish women from Zelów in a female prison in Łódź for helping Jews and their fate remains unknown.
 A subcamp of the Nazi German prison in Sieradz was operated in Zelów, and another subcamp was located in the present-day district of Herbertów.
 Nevertheless, the Polish resistance movement was active in the town.
 In what must be a unique occurrence, two Jewish boys played on the Hitler Youth football team, a fact that brought an angry protest from one of their opponents.
 In spring 1942, ten Jews were publicly hanged with the Jewish population forced to watch.
 In June, some Jews were sent to the Chełmno extermination camp, where they were immediately gassed.
 About 100 were sent to the Łódź Ghetto.
 In August 1942, the remaining Jews were rounded up and held in a local factory and church.
 Some were murdered on the spot, about 150 were sent to the Łódź Ghetto, a few tried to hide, and the rest were sent to be murdered at Chełmno.
 The German occupation ended in 1945, and the town was restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the 1980s.

 Only about 40 Zelów Jews survived and found their way back to Zelów after the war.
 They found one of their synagogues burned and the other used as a storehouse.
 They soon left.